Andrew L. Emerson

-Andrew Leonard Emerson was an American politician from Maine.
+Andrew Leonard Emerson (1803- March 23, 1835) was an American lawyer and politician from Maine.

+Emerson was born in York, Massachusetts in 1803.
+He graduated from Phillips Exeter Academy before attending Harvard College, from which he graduated in 1820.
+He then studied law at Harvard Law School before finishing in the office of Simon Greenleaf.
 Emerson served two single year terms in the Maine House of Representatives (1828; 1829) and was the first Mayor of Portland, Maine in 1832.
 The city had previously been organized as a town.
-The Emerson School, built in 1897–1898 in the Munjoy Hill neighborhood of Portland, is named in Andrew Emerson's honor.
+However, Emerson was forced to resign in November of that year due to tuberculosis.
+He died in March 1835 in Florida and is buried at Western Cemetery beside his wife.
+The Emerson School, built in 1897–1898 in the Munjoy Hill neighborhood, is named in Andrew Emerson's honor.
 It was used until the 1970s, when it was converted into affordable housing.